-Finally, reviewing data about those that took the surveys and feedback form stakeholder groups identfed the need for not just beter surveying techniques, but beter eforts for sustained, and representative participation by more people of all walks of life within the community.
-This has been identfed as one of the most important next steps to get behind and ahead of prior to the next full Plan update.
-Significant resources, tme, efort, communication and sustained partnerships will need to go into this work.
+Finally, reviewing data about those that took the surveys and feedback form stakeholder groups identified the need for not just better surveying techniques, but better efforts for sustained, and representative participation by more people of all walks of life within the community.
+This has been identified as one of the most important next steps to get behind and ahead of prior to the next full Plan update.
+Significant resources, time, effort, communication and sustained partnerships will need to go into this work.

-Survey results: As of November 22, there were 237 responses to the general survey with a large share (27%) representing Ward 4.
+Survey results: As of November 12, there were 206 responses to the general survey with a large share (29%) representing Ward 4.
 Half (49%) of respondents have lived in Columbia for more than twenty years.
 Regarding tenancy, 83% answered that they own their current residence.

-Of those who chose to answer, 90% selected "White/Caucasian" as the sole racial and/or ethnic group with which they identfy.
-Three percent of respondents selected "Black or African American" alone and two percent selected "Latnx, Hispanic, or Spanish Origin" alone.
-One percent responded Middle Eastern or North African, and four percent selected two or more races or ethnicites with which they identfy.
+Of those who chose to answer, 90% selected "White/Caucasian" as the sole racial and/or ethnic group with which they identify.
+Three percent of respondents selected "Black or African American" alone and two percent selected "Latinx, Hispanic, or Spanish Origin" alone.
+Four percent selected two or more races or ethnicities with which they identify.